ajarara/sops-file.el/README.md

 # usage
 Without any configuration, users can simply do `M-x format-find-file`, select the file, then select format `sops-file`.
 Users can also, when visiting a file literally, `M-x format-decode-buffer`.

 `sops-file-auto-mode` is a global minor mode that attaches a hook to yaml-mode and installs an entry into auto-mode-alist, so that regular `M-x find-file`s apply the format (whether yaml-mode is installed or not).
+If creation rules are lax, then sops-file will consider any yaml file (excepting a .sops.yaml hard-coded exclusion) as a sops file and will apply the format!

 Users are welcome to attach `sops-file-entry-hook` to any major mode they like: if sops-file determines that this file is managed, sops-file will attempt to apply the format encoding.
 On decyption failure we write to *sops-file-error*.

+# api
+Users shouldn't need to integrate with sops-file through writing code: for now it exposes no hooks and integrates with emacs directly.
+It might be useful to think of this package as:
+- the sops-file format registration
+- `sops-file-entry-hook`

 # roadmap
 I'm not sure when to define stability, I'd prefer to let this soak with some users before claiming stability.
 However there are some features I know need to be implemented to be a comprehensive experience.
 - Keygroup handling: sops can ask multiple times for passphrases for a single decryption pass
-- Partially encrypted files (this may work already, it's just untested)
+- Partially encrypted files (this may work already given we delegate completely to sops, it's just untested)

 ## inspirations
 epa-file, [sops.el](https://github.com/djgoku/sops), rot13